itachi44/DjangoDevOps/README.md

 - Named volumes are used for data persistence and serving static files.
 - A custom network connects the services, allowing them to communicate within the same network.

-Overall, this setup provides a robust and reproducible environment for running your Django application and PostgreSQL database in a local development environment using Docker and Docker Compose.
+Overall, this setup provides a robust and reproducible environment for running the Django application and PostgreSQL database in a local development environment using Docker and Docker Compose.

 ### CI/CD Pipeline Setup: